 Have you ever looked at your morning coffee and wondered whether it's really ethical coffee you're drinking?

-Where it came from?
-How did it arrive and what does the coffee chain really look like?
+Where did it come from?
+How did it arrive, and what does the coffee chain really look like?

 Did the farmer receive a fair price for the beans?
 Were they grown in a sustainable environment?